TickTeam/guide-tt/ticktick_web_app/how_to_close_a_list.md

 3.Select “Close” and click “OK” for confirmation.

-Closing inactive lists can keep interface concise and improve performance.
+Closing inactive lists can keep interface concise and improve TickTick's performance.
 Once a list is closed, tasks of this list will not be displayed in “All”, “Today”, “Next 7 Days” and search results.
 In addition, tasks of this list will not be reminded anymore.